StarlitGhost/Balloon/readme.txt

 		Added substitution of elemental symbols (e.g. when you talk to Synergy Engineer) for text equivalents.
 		Added lots of conditional debugging output - if you want to see what's happening in the background use //bl debug 1 or //bl debug 2.
 Output is to the console window.
-		Fixed (possibly) bug that was closing balloon as soon as it was displayed.
+		Fixed (possibly) bug that was closing balloon as soon as it was displayed. ver 0.9 30/3/22 Ghosty's first modifications.
+	    Added animated advancement prompt, like FFXIV.
+		Added background to names, like FFXIV.
+		Added dark balloon with light text for system messages, like FFXIV.
+		Added the ability to load custom balloons based on NPC names.
+		Added settings and commands for soft maximum line length, promptless close delay, prompt animation, and closing by movement.
+		Added a command to generate test balloons.

 Send any feedback to Yuki in #unofficial-addons channel on Windower Discord.